 This maze-like mansion is full of unusual features, from staircases leading nowhere to doors that open into walls.
 You’ll hear about the story behind the house and its eccentric former resident, Sarah Winchester.

 You can also take a guided tour of the house and get an up-close look at its many peculiar features.

 Your visit to the Winchester Mystery House will be a unique and unforgettable experience, as you learn about this one-of-a-kind home and its mysterious past.

-47. Going skiing or snowboarding in Lake Tahoe during winter
+47. Lake Tahoe during winter

 Experience the beauty of Lake Tahoe in winter with a ski or snowboarding trip.